 They’re not bears, they’re marsupials (they carry their babies in pouches).
 And they’re not as nice and cuddly as you think—best keep your distance (just check out their long claws).
 They hang in droves from the gum trees near the small town of Kennett River, chomping on leaves and nestling in the crooks of tree limbs.

 In Australia, locals consider kangaroos as common as deer—but it’s still exciting to see your first one.
-See them where open grasslands and bush meet along the Great Ocean Road.
-They’re most active at dawn and nightfall.
+See them where open grasslands and bush meet along the Great Ocean Road, or generally covering the mainland, avoiding the more fertile areas in the south and east coast.
+Red kangaroos are capable of surviving in an arid environment, and they are still hunted by the Anangu Aboriginal group in remote areas of Uluru-Kata Tjuta National Park.
+The kangaroos are most active at dawn and nightfall.

 Bright red parrots with a bell-like call can be seen flitting around the Anglesea heath.